|LabVIEW 2016 Help|

 |Unconstrained Optimization||Solves the unconstrained minimization problem for an arbitrary nonlinear function.
 You must manually select the polymorphic instance to use.|

-Refer to the Optimization in the labview\examples\Mathematics directory for an example of using the Optimization VIs.
+Refer to the Transport Optimization Using Linear Programming VI in the labview\examples\Mathematics\Optimization directory for an example of using the Optimization VIs.